Estimated reading time: 19 minutes

 Life goes on after a trauma bond.
 Other people and situations will stress you out and trigger anxious feelings that you will subconsciously associate with the trauma bond.
 This is why stressful days and subsequent disappointments make you feel like you are missing the trauma bond more intensely.

 Trauma is like a trance.
 It makes you less aware of your current state, your bodily sensations, and your feelings.
-When you start to feel more safe, grounded, and present, you will slowly become more aware of when these flashbacks occur.
+When you start to feel safer, grounded, and present, you will slowly become more aware of when these flashbacks occur.
 You will feel less entranced and more able to untangle your prior distress from what is currently happening in your life.

 After an animal goes into fight, flight, or freeze and releases all the energy its nervous system conjured to get out of a dangerous situation, the animal goes into a review state.
 The point of this is to figure out what happened and to learn from the experience.
 Trauma bonded humans also go into this state, except the review occurs in a highly aroused and anxious state, because the energy from the experience has not been released.